dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/ImportAndActivateSDKInAndroidStudio.md

 import android.view.View;
 import android.view.Menu;
 import android.view.MenuItem;
-import dji.sdk.SDKManager.DJISDKManager;
+import dji.sdk.sdkmanager.DJISDKManager;
 ~~~

-  Wait for a few seconds and check if the `import dji.sdk.SDKManager.DJISDKManager;` line turn red, if it remains gray color, it means that you import DJI Android SDK to your Android Studio project successfully.
+  Wait for a few seconds and check if the `import dji.sdk.sdkmanager.DJISDKManager;` line turn red, if it remains gray color, it means that you import DJI Android SDK to your Android Studio project successfully.
 Here is the status you should see if everything goes well:

 ![checkSDK](../../images/tutorials-and-samples/Android/ImportAndActivateSDKInAndroidStudio/checkSDK.png)